Auburn University: Name change to Auburn

-Recognizing the school had moved beyond its agricultural and mechanical roots, it was granted university status by the Alabama Legislature in 1960 and renamed to "Auburn University" which came from it being unofficially called "Auburn" since at least the 1930s, when Jordan-Hare Stadium opened in 1939 as "Auburn Stadium".
+Recognizing the school had moved beyond its agricultural and mechanical roots, it was granted university status by the Alabama Legislature in 1960 and renamed to "Auburn University", which came from it being unofficially called "Auburn" since at least the 1930s, when Jordan-Hare Stadium opened in 1939 as "Auburn Stadium".

 Civil rights era to present

 Auburn University was racially segregated prior to 1963, with only white students being admitted.
 Integration began in 1964 with the admittance of the first African-American student, Harold A. Franklin.
 Franklin had to sue the university to gain admission to the graduate school and was denied a degree after he completed his master's thesis.
 He eventually was awarded his master's in history in 2020.
 The first degree granted to an African-American was in 1967.
-According to Auburn University's Office of Institutional Research and Assessment, African-Americans comprise 1,828 of the university's 24,864 undergraduates (7.35%) as of 2013 and 49 of the 1,192 full-time faculty (4.1%) as of 2012.
+According to Auburn University's Office of Institutional Research and Assessment, African-Americans comprise 1,828 of the university's 24,864 undergraduates (7.35%), as of 2013 and 49 of the 1,192 full-time faculty (4.1%), as of 2012.
 Auburn has increased its "Black or African American" faculty percentage from 4.3% in 2003 to 4.7% in 2025, since the settlement of legal challenges to the underrepresentation of African Americans in AU's faculty in 2006.

 In 2018, the university began a speaker series to promote racial diversity named Critical Conversations.

-In 2024, Auburn got rid of its Office of Inclusion and Diversity to obey SB 129, the bill that governor Kay Ivey signed that banned DEI.
+In 2024, Auburn eliminated its Office of Inclusion and Diversity to obey SB 129, the bill that Governor Kay Ivey signed that banned DEI programs.